Projects per year

 Overview

-Funded international collaborations exist with teams in India (BBSRC Newton-Bhabha fund from 2018 to 2021) and Japan (JSPS in 2017 and Royal Society support from 2019 to 2021), who share interests in economically important fungal pathogens, e.g. Sclerotinia sclerotiorum, Alternaria brassicae and Fusarium oxysporum.
-Henrik has also contributed to the BBSRC ERA/CAPS project on Mechanistic Analysis of Quantitative disease resistance in Brassicas by Associative Transcriptomics from 2015 to 2018.
-A KTN BBSRC CASE PhD studentship enabled research on temperature sensitivity of brassica resistance against L. maculans.
-The team works with Plant Breeders (Elsoms, LS Plant Breeding, KWS) and Agricultural Trusts (Chadacre Agricultural Trust, Morley Agricultural Trust, Felix Cobbold Trust) on funded projects.
+HUS has established funded international collaborations with teams in India (BBSRC Newton-Bhabha fund from 2018 to 2021) and Japan (JSPS in 2017 and 2025, Royal Society support from 2019 to 2021, invited professorship in 2023), who share interests in economically important fungal pathogens, e.g. Sclerotinia sclerotiorum, Alternaria brassicae and Fusarium oxysporum.
+HUS also contributed to a European BBSRC ERA/CAPS-funded consortium project on mechanistic analysis of quantitative disease resistance in brassicas by associative transcriptomics from 2015 to 2018.
+A KTN BBSRC CASE PhD studentship from 2015 to 2019 enabled research on temperature sensitivity of brassica resistance against L. maculans.
+HUS and his team work to liaise with plant breeders (Elsoms, LS Plant Breeding, KWS) and agricultural trusts (Chadacre Agricultural Trust, Morley Agricultural Trust, Felix Thornley Cobbold Trust, Perry Foundation) on funded projects.

-Henrik is a Fellow of the Higher Education Academy and a member of the Royal Society of Biology and the British Society for Plant Pathology.
+HUS is a Fellow of the Higher Education Academy (FHEA) and the Royal Society of Biology (FRSB) and an Alumnus of the Japan Society for the Promotion of Science (JSPS).
+He is a member of the British Society for Plant Pathology (BSPP) and the UK Brassica Research Community (UK-BRC).

 Fingerprint